 - Analyse if Jan Dhan Yojana can fix the problem of financial inclusion in India.
 How is PMJDY different from the earlier Financial Inclusion Plan – Swabhimaan?

-- Taking Kashmir issue to UN was one of India’s foreign policy blunders.
+- Taking the Kashmir issue to the UN was one of India’s foreign policy blunders.
 Critically evaluate.

-- Indian foreign policy towards United States can never be called consistent.
+- Indian foreign policy towards the United States can never be called consistent.
 Comment.

-- What is significance of Trade Facilitation Agreement (TFA)?
-Why did India withdrew from signing TFA?
+- What is the significance of the Trade Facilitation Agreement (TFA)?
+Why did India withdraw from signing TFA?

-- Israel being one of India’s major military sources, critically evaluate India’s stand on Israel-Palestine conflict.
+- Israel being one of India’s major military sources, critically evaluate India’s stand on the Israel-Palestine conflict.

-- Trace the significance of 119th constitutional amendment bill in India Bangladesh relations.
+- Trace the significance of the 119th constitutional amendment bill in India Bangladesh relations.

-- Subsidies are described by WTO in terms of different colored boxes.
+- Subsidies are described by WTO in terms of different coloured boxes.
 What is the significance of the subsidy boxes to India?

-- What is Overseas Citizenship Scheme of India?
+- What is the Overseas Citizenship Scheme of India?
 Can OCI be construed as dual citizenship?